googleforgames/quilkin/README.md

 ## Credits

-Many concepts and architectural decisions where inspired by [Envoy Proxy](https://www.envoyproxy.io/).
+Many concepts and architectural decisions were inspired by [Envoy Proxy](https://www.envoyproxy.io/).
 Huge thanks to that team for the inspiration they provided with all their hard work.

 ## Companies using Quilkin